-Dump FileiDefault = 0If i > 0, the last solution obtained will be output to the file with unit number i in the format described in Section 6.3.
-The file will usually have been output previously as a LOAD file.
+If f > 0, the last solution obtained will be output to the file with unit number f in the format described in Section 6.3.
+The file will usually have been output previously as a Load file.

-Elastic mode i Default = 1
+Elastic mode

-This parameter determines if (and when) elastic mode is to be started.
+This parameter determines if (and when) elastic mode is to be started (see Section 2.4).
 Three elastic modes are available as follows: